 With a brand new bike, a small amount of rubbing and noise is expected to occur during the break-in period of the brake pads.
-If the wheel spins freely or mostly free, it is recommended to put at least 25-50 miles on the bike to allow time for the pads and rotors to break in before making the first adjustment.
+If the wheel spins freely or mostly free, making no or barely any contact between the brake disk and pads, it is recommended to put at least 25-50 miles on the bike to allow time for the pads and rotors to break in before making the first adjustment.

-If that didn't fix the issue or the disk brake rotor looks like it gets twisted when the brake is squeezed, then the caliper may need to be centered.
+If that didn't fix the issue or the disk brake rotor looks like it gets twisted when the brake is squeezed, the caliper may need to be centered.

 To do this, start by loosening the two bolts that hold the brake caliper (shown in the picture below) onto the brake adapter that’s bolted onto the bike frame.
-You’ll need to use the 5mm Allen wrench included in your toolkit to do this.
+You’ll need to use the 5 mm Allen wrench included in your toolkit to do this.
 Once these are loose, and the brake caliper is free to wiggle around, squeeze and hold the brake lever for this caliper, up on the handlebars.
-While holding this down, re-tighten the 5mm bolts.
+While holding this down, re-tighten the 5 mm bolts.
 When tightening the bolts, only turn the bolt 1/4th of a rotation then switch to the other bolt.
 Go back and forth to evenly tighten both bolts to 10-12 Nm.
 This will center the caliper over the rotor and should take care of some of the noise and rubbing.

 If you’re still having issues with the brakes, contact us and we’ll be happy to help out!